ScottLogic/blog/_posts/2025-10-13-tracing-the-carbon-footprint-of-content.md

 Consumption represents the final, and for many organisations, the largest component of content's carbon footprint.
 These emissions, associated with device energy consumption, vary grately based on the local electricity grid, device type, content quality and resolution, and consumption duration.

-Streaming has become a part of everyday life, but not all streaming services have the same environmental impact.
-One [study](https://www.researchgate.net/publication/358794471_Carbon_Footprint_of_The_Most_Popular_Social_Media_Platforms) found that watching one hour of video on Netflix produces six times more CO₂ than YouTube, with Netflix estimated at 1,681.56g CO₂e per hour.
-Netflix emerged as the most-used application with the highest CO₂ emissions among the four platforms compared.
+One [study from the International Energy Agency (IEA)](https://www.iea.org/commentaries/the-carbon-footprint-of-streaming-video-fact-checking-the-headlines) illustrates just how complex measuring downstream emissions can be, and how new demands for emerging technologies and artificial intelligence is rapidly changing the sector.

-[The BBC's analysis of streaming's carbon impact](https://www.bbc.co.uk/rd/blog/2021-06-bbc-carbon-footprint-energy-envrionment-sustainability) illustrates just how complex measuring downstream emissions can be.
+>  One hour of streaming video in 2019 is 36gCO2.

 [Social media carbon footprint calculator](https://www.comparethemarket.com.au/energy/features/social-carbon-footprint-calculator/)